-Following the annual PPDR round, your establishment will consider all staff and identify any potential cases for a Personal Promotion.
+Following the annual appraisal and performance development review (APDR) round, your establishment will consider all staff and identify any potential cases for a Personal Promotion.
 Following this, your line manager may discuss the submission of a nomination with you.

 While it is appropriate for such a dialogue to take place during APDRs, this is not the only time when discussion of promotion prospects is appropriate and it may be possible in exceptional circumstances for a nomination to be accepted outside of the normal timetable.